Recently someone asked me a question that I get fairly frequently:

 - Disconnected Pitching Mechanics – A Good Thing?

-Additionally, there may not be another person or organization out there that pushes the boundaries of cost-effective and applicable motion capture out there than Driveline Baseball.
-We now have eight high-speed cameras (four that record in a central video server and four standalone cameras), and the whole point of a comprehensive video analysis system is to review, analyze, and adjust the pitching mechanics of our clients.
+Additionally, there may not be another person or organization out there that pushes the boundaries of cost-effective and applicable motion capture out there more than Driveline Baseball.
+We now have more than eight high-speed cameras (two mounted on our PlyoCare wall, four that record on the pitching mound and several more standalone cameras), and the whole point of a comprehensive video analysis system is to review, analyze, and adjust the pitching mechanics of our clients.

 However, I don’t think the conception is all that unwarranted.
 Most of our pages don’t mention mechanical adjustments, or if they do, they’re not direct changes that most pitching coaches talk about.
-And there’s a very good reason for that – we don’t believe in forcibly changing the pitching mechanics of our pitchers.
+And there’s a very good reason for that – we don’t believe in forcibly changing the pitching mechanics of our pitchers based on un-researched “fundamentals”.
 To us, that’s an outdated model that doesn’t have very high transfer or applicability.
 Let’s talk about that last point a bit more.

 Most pitching coaches out there today fall into a few buckets:

-- Don’t use video, just coach based on what they heard their coaches tell them
+- Don’t use video, just coach based on “pitching fundamentals” that they heard their coaches tell them

 - Don’t use video, but use cues they heard about on the Internet